The Unemployment Benefits System: How it Works and When to Contest a Claim

 To be eligible for unemployment benefits, a person must have at least some minimum amount of work experience within the last one and one-half years before filing for benefits.

-State formulas are used and each state has a different formula for determining the minimum needed to obtain benefits in that state.
-Most of the states require that the employee worked at least some part of two different calendar quarters within the past one and one-half years, and a large percentage of states also have a specific dollar amount of wages that must have been earned.
+Each state has a different formula for determining the minimum amount of work needed to obtain benefits in that state.
+Most states require that the employee worked at least some part of two different calendar quarters within the past one and one-half years.
+A large percentage of states also have a specific dollar amount of wages that must have been earned.

-In most states, time spent and money earned in self-employment does not count toward these minimums.
-If you decide to pack up your business, you probably won't be able to get unemployment benefits.
+In most states, self-employment time spent and amount earned does not count toward these minimums.
+If you decide to discontinue your business, you probably won't be able to get unemployment benefits.

 In addition, there are a few other eligibility requirements.
 If you suspect your ex-employee doesn't meet them, consider contesting the payment of benefits.